Pragmatic B2B SaaS Design: The Listing Page

 The listing page: definition

-A listing page, in the context of B2B SaaS applications, is a screen that displays a collection of items, records, or entities in a structured format, often as a list or table.
+A listing page is a screen that displays a collection of items, records, or entities in a structured format, typically as a list, cards, or table.

-A good listing page comprises many items, some required and some useful, depending on the context.
-Use this checklist as a starting point to design a good listing page.
+A good listing page combines several elements, some required and some optional depending on context.
+Use this checklist as your starting point.

 Required elements for a SaaS listing page

-1. Choose the card type that most effectively represents your data
+1. Choose the right content type for your data

 Card row